QuixThe2nd/mTracker/README.md

 3. **Request Forwarding**: When your client requests a list of peers from mTracker, mTracker forwards the request to all healthy trackers.
 4. **Response Aggregation**: Peer lists are de-duplicated, with the maximum seed/leech statistics returned to your client.
 5. **Unified Response**: Returns a single comprehensive response to your client.
+6. **DHT Support**: Torrents are looked up in the DHT network and returned via HTTP announces, with DHT announces handled on your clients behalf.
-6. Soon: DHT & PeX integration
+6. Soon: PeX integration

 ## Installation
 [Install Bun](https://bun.com/docs/installation)